HakaiInstitute/GlintMaskGenerator/README.md

 #        Generate masks for glint regions in multispectral imagery from the DJI camera using Tom Bell's algorithm on the Blue image band.
 #
 #      process
 #
-#      rgb_ratio
-#        Generate masks for glint regions in RGB imagery by setting a threshold on estimated specular reflectance.
-#
 #      rgb_threshold
 #        Generate masks for glint regions in RGB imagery using Tom Bell's binning algorithm.